Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 - The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 14th in the league.

-- The Pirates' 4.58 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to give up 138 home runs (1.1 per game), the ninth-fewest in baseball.
+- The Pirates allow the ninth-fewest home runs in baseball (139 total, 1.1 per game).

-- In his most recent appearance on Tuesday against the New York Mets, the lefty threw 5 1/3 innings, giving up one earned run while surrendering four hits.
+- His last time out came on Wednesday against the New York Mets, when the right-hander tossed four innings, surrendering four earned runs while giving up five hits.

-- In 11 games this season, the 26-year-old has a 4.86 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.